CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

    - Update the `README.md` file under the "Setting Environment Variables" section to include the new variable, its purpose, and any valid values.

 5. **Test the Variable**
-   - Run the bot and ensure the new variable is loaded correctly.
+   - Run the bot with your changes and ensure the new variable is loaded correctly.
-   - Test edge cases, such as missing or invalid values, to confirm proper error handling.
+   - Test edge cases, such as missing, blank or invalid values in the `.env` file, to confirm that error handling functions correctly.

 ### Creating a Response Button

 Response buttons are interactive UI components that allow users to respond to bot messages with predefined actions.
 To create a response button, follow these steps:

 1. **Define the Button Class**
-   - Create a class that inherits from `discord.ui.View`.
+   - Create a new class in your cog file that inherits from `discord.ui.View`.
-   - Add button methods using the `@discord.ui.button` decorator.
+   - Add button callback response methods using the `@discord.ui.button` decorator.
-   - Each button method should define the button's label, style, and custom ID.
+   - Each button method should define the button's label, style, and a custom response ID.

    Example:
    ```python